AnhKhoaCS95/Website-deployment-on-Google-Cloud-Platform/README.md

 Detect port scanning (e.g., Nmap).

-Detect suspicious activities such as DoS or packet floods.
+Identify suspicious activities such as DoS attacks or packet floods.

-Enhanced system security and visibility by logging and alerting on intrusion attempts.
+Enhanced system security and visibility by logging and alerting intrusion attempts.

 4. Automated Backups with Crontab